How Long Does THC Stay in Breastmilk?

 Medically reviewed by Dr. Brian Kessler, MD

-Breastfeeding plays an important role in many parents' child-rearing plans, and it can affect many of the decisions a breastfeeding parent makes (avoiding certain foods, drinks, and medications, for example).
-But is there actually danger in using cannabis while nursing a newborn?
+Breastfeeding can play an important role in many parents' child-rearing plans, and it can affect many of the decisions a breastfeeding parent makes (avoiding certain foods, drinks, and medications, for example).
+But is there actually a danger in using cannabis while nursing a newborn?

 With a lack of definitive answers at this time, it's only natural that parents continue to voice their concerns and ask questions like, “How long does THC stay in breast milk?”

-While many consumers assert that cannabis use is completely safe, adverse effects are still a reality that some users will face.
-And with the possible effects on their child's health and well-being, parents may want to exercise extra caution until researchers better understand how long THC stays in breast milk and what effect it may have on nursing babies.
+While many consumers assert that cannabis use is safe, adverse effects are still a reality that some users will face.
+With the possible effects on their child's health and well-being, parents may want to exercise extra caution until researchers better understand how long THC stays in breast milk and what effect it may have on nursing babies.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.